SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 Pivoting to Tracing data from Entity Inspector is possible only for “Redis address” Entities.
 :::
    * **Do not modify the following values**, as they will cause the Sumo Logic apps to not function correctly.
-      * `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+      * `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-      * `prometheus.io/scrape: "true"` - This ensures our Prometheus will scrape the metrics.
+      * `prometheus.io/scrape: "true"`.
+This ensures our Prometheus will scrape the metrics.
-      * `prometheus.io/port: "9273"` - This tells prometheus what ports to scrape on.
+      * `prometheus.io/port: "9273"`.
+This tells prometheus what ports to scrape on.
 This should not be changed.
       * `telegraf.influxdata.com/inputs`
-        * In the tags section, that is`[inputs.redis.tags]`
+        * In the tags section, that is `[inputs.redis.tags]`
         * `component: "database"` - This value is used by Sumo Logic apps to identify application components.
         * `db_system: "redis"` - This value identifies the database system.
    * See [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more parameters that can be configured in the Telegraf agent globally.